Videoconferencing General Information

 - ICS also offers Blackboard Collaborate, a software-based videoconferencing technology.

-1 A Gatekeeper lets you refer to a videoconference device with a number (an E164 number - like a telephone number).
+note 1: A Gatekeeper lets you refer to a videoconference device with a number (an E164 number - like a telephone number) or a name.
 Gatekeepers came about as a way to let ISDN video codecs call IP video codecs.
 Another advantage of using a gatekeeper is that a codec can be moved to areas with different IP addresses while still keeping the same E164 number.
 Gatekeepers support easy calling between video devices registered to the gatekeeper.

 Also, by restricting your video conference device to using a gatekeeper, the gatekeeper can be configured to block unwanted (spam) video calls.